The current Repo Rate (+ 5 things you should know)

 5. A home loan comparison service can help you secure lower interest rates

-Regardless of the repo rate, a home loan comparison service, such as ooba Home Loans, can secure you lower interest rates by submitting your application to multiple banks.
+Regardless of the Repo Rate, a home loan comparison service, such as ooba Home Loans, can secure you lower interest rates by submitting your application to multiple banks.

 You can then compare deals and choose one with an interest rate as close to the prime lending rate as possible.

-Ranked #1 in Banking on Hellopeter
+Ranked #1 in Home Loans on Hellopeter

 Average rating of 4.86 from over 4 550 reviews